ElpadoCan/SpotMAX/spotmax/docs/source/tutorials/mtDNA_yeast.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-Since we want to segment the mitochondrial network as a reference channel from the ``mKate`` channel, we write 'mKate' in the :confval:`Reference channel end name or path` parameter.
+Since we want to segment the mitochondrial network as a reference channel from the ``mKate`` channel, we write 'mKate' in the :confval:`Reference channel end name` parameter.

-If we want to take advantage of the mother-bud (or sister cells) pairings we write 'acdc_output.csv' in the :confval:`Table with lineage info end name or path` parameter.
+If we want to take advantage of the mother-bud (or sister cells) pairings we write 'acdc_output.csv' in the :confval:`Table with lineage info end name` parameter.

 We can then decide on a :confval:`Run number` (in this case we leave it at 1), and, optionally, we can append a text at the end of the output files, for example we